-The average mall that we provide solutions for experienced that 167 customers redeemed prizes and 1899 customers collected points in November 2018 alone.
 After having build loyalty programs for more than a dozen of mall, we now know what works, and in this section I will tell you about the mechanisms.
 But first I will tell you about the 3 advantages that shopping malls have.

 1. The goal is to increase customer visits: This means that you can focus on mechanisms that makes customers wanting to visit your mall.
 Here reinforcement is a good example.

 2. Tenants could deliver all the prizes: As a mall you have tenants in all variety of branches.
 This means that you have the possibility to create a loyalty program that includes a large variety of prizes - but it can still work without including them.
 Here you can read how we convince tenants to participate with prizes.

 3. The loyalty program becomes a marketing platform: If you loyalty program is created as an app, then the app becomes an owned media where you control what customers sees and experience.
 Thereby you can convert customers to loyalty program users, and tell them about new products or events without paying for ads on other media.
 Read more about this here.